jcvignoli/lumiere-movies/README.md

 ### Fine tuning:

 1. Lumière!
 Movies can create pages that include a list of movies identically tagged (known as taxonomy).
 Taxonomy templates are provided.
 Check plugin's help to figure out how to use it.
 2. You may edit the "/* ---- imdbincluded */" section in css/lumiere.css file to customize the layout according to your taste.
-You can copy the lumiere.css file into your current template folder so your modification will be kept through Lumière!'s updates.
+You need to download an unminified lumiere.css from the [Lumiere GIT repository](https://github.com/jcvignoli/lumiere-movies/blob/master/src/css/lumiere.css), and after edition just copy the lumiere.css file into your current template folder.
+Your modifications will be kept through Lumière!'s updates.

 ### Advanced